China probes deputy military chief Zhang Youxia, general Liu Zhenli over 'serious violations of discipline'

 He, along with ex-CMC Political Work Department chief Miao Hua, were expelled from both the military and the party, Reuters reported.

-The former was succeeded by Zhang Shengmin, a general in Beijing's secretive Rocket Force and who is no relation to Zhang Youxia.
+The former was succeeded by Zhang Shengmin, a general in Beijing's secretive Rocket Force and who is not related to Zhang Youxia.

 The 67-year-old Zhang Shengmin is a veteran political officer who has been secretary of the CMC’s Discipline Inspection Commission since 2017, serving as a key enforcer of Xi’s sweeping military clean-up.